subjectid1/pyShadowsocks/README.md

 3. SOCKS5 over SSL
 4. Custom protocol with random bytes padding, carry TCP/UPD/HTTP traffic, get away from DPI
 5. ~~Remove the cryptography library, use openssl with ctypes.~~
+6. Use Apple's cryto library for Mac OS X instead of openssl